 But with sexy groups, there is always the danger that their provocative costumes and choreography will overstep the limits of favorable netizen and public opinion.
 Also, and in particular, at about the same time Apink were appointed, many K-pop groups were beginning to suffer from dating “scandals”—that is, being revealed to be in relationships at all—with the women receiving the brunt of fans’ anger (from female fans for dating “their” male idol, from male fans for not “waiting” for them instead).
 Without condoning the double-standards behind that backlash, and indeed deploring those fans whose liking of a celebrity is contingent on his or her sexual history, I can appreciate why relationships are a sensitive subject for conscripts, many of whom either split up with their girlfriend before enlisting, or constantly fear that she’s cheating on him while he’s serving.
 (See the 2008 movie Crazy Waiting for an exploration of this.)

-(That being said, the girlfriends have equal cause for concern, as it’s not uncommon for conscripts to visit prostitutes.)
+(That being said, the girlfriends have equal cause for concern, as it’s not uncommon for conscripts to visit sex workers.)